Ryan Bethencourt

-Ryan Bethencourt (March 18, 1979) is an American scientist, entrepreneur, and biohacker best known for his work as co-founder and CEO of Wild Earth, Partner at Babel Ventures and cofounder and former Program Director at IndieBio, a biology accelerator and early stage seed fund.
+Ryan Bethencourt (born March 18, 1979) is an American scientist, entrepreneur, and biohacker best known for his work as co-founder and CEO of Wild Earth, partner at Babel Ventures and cofounder and former program director at IndieBio, a biology accelerator and early stage seed fund.
 Bethencourt was head of life sciences at the XPRIZE foundation, a co-founder and CEO of Berkeley Biolabs, a biotech accelerator, and Halpin Neurosciences, an ALS therapeutics-focused biotech company.
 Bethencourt co-founded Counter Culture Labs, a citizen science nonprofit, and Sudo Room, a hacker space based in downtown Oakland, California.

 Bethencourt is a vegan and has worked on the development of several sustainable and cruelty-free products.

 Early life

-Bethencourt has worked over the last decade in the biopharmaceutical industry to partner on and develop novel drugs from first IND submission to FDA approval with many major biopharmas including Pfizer, AZ, J&J, Sanofi, Takeda, Amgen, Genentech, and other companies in the U.S., E.U., and Japan.
+Bethencourt has spent the past decade in the biopharmaceutical industry, collaborating with major companies such as Pfizer, AstraZeneca, Johnson & Johnson, Sanofi, Takeda, Amgen, and Genentech to develop new drugs from initial Investigational New Drug (IND) submissions to U.S. Food and Drug Administration (FDA) approval in the United States, European Union, and Japan.
 He has also served as COO at Genescient Pharmaceuticals, a longevity focused biotech startup and CEO of Halpin Neurosciences, an ALS focused startup.
 Bethencourt’s work has been featured in Wired, TechCrunch, Forbes, the San Francisco Business Times, and other publications.
 He regularly speaks on biotech innovation and writes for Biocoder, an O’Reilly Media publication.
 He's also an author of Forbes, Techonomy and Huffington Post.

 Since Bethencourt co-founded IndieBio in 2014, he and his team have funded 68 biotech startups, including companies building the post-animal bioeconomy: The EVERY Company, Memphis Meats, Gelzen, New Wave, and Pembient.
 He's also an advisor of The Good Food Institute.